December 15, 2014

 Dear Members & Friends of Indo-Pak United Methodist Church,

 I wish you all a Merry Christmas and a blessed New Year.

-Sincerely in Christ,
+Yours in Christ,

 Rev. Ernest C. Singh